 1976 The booster cushion – a world first from Volvo

-Children from three to four years and up travel facing forwards using the standard safety belt with a belt-positioning booster cushion.
-Volvo Cars’ policy is that children should use a booster cushion until they are 140 centimetres tall and ten years old.
-When using a booster cushion, the child runs an approximately 75 per cent lower risk of being injured compared to being unrestrained.
+Children from 3 or 4 years and up travel facing forward using the standard safety belt with a belt-positioning booster cushion.
+Volvo Cars’ policy is that children should use a booster cushion until they are 140 centimeters tall and 10 years old.
+When using a booster cushion, the child runs about a 75 percent lower risk of being injured compared to being unrestrained.

 1990 World’s first integrated booster cushion